Rent assistance in city and county of Denver.

-Find an extensive listing of rental assistance programs in Denver.
-Dozens of different charities, churches and government agencies provide financial help to low income and struggling tenants.
-Grants, vouchers or loans help families pay their rent or security deposits on a new home or apartment.
-Or find section 8 housing choice vouchers in Denver County, motel or hotel rooms, and free legal aid for low income or elderly renters.
+Find a listing of rental assistance programs in Denver.
+Charities, churches and government agencies provide financial help to low income and struggling tenants.
+Free grant money, vouchers or loans help families pay their rent or security deposits on a new home or apartment.
+Or find section 8 housing choice vouchers, free motel or hotel rooms, and free legal services for tenants.
+Get help with rent near you in Denver County.

-Some of the agencies only cover a limited area, and each will have its own application process and criteria that need to be met.
+Some of the agencies only cover a limited area, and each will have its own application process that needs to be met.
 Most of the rent assistance offered is to those who are faced with an immediate eviction, or who have some other type of unforeseen financial hardship, such as a medical emergency or unexpected job loss.
+Or look here for a section 8 application.

 Call one of the organizations listed below in order to get access to help paying rent, utilities or housing related costs in Denver.
-If an organization can’t assist, they may have a referral to some type of government program or other agency that can help during a difficult period.
+If an organization can’t assist, they may have a referral to some type of government program or other agency that can help during a difficult period, including no-wait list apartments in Denver.
 As there are government grants to help pay rent, loans, vouchers, supportive housing and even free lawyer consultations in Denver.

 The Denver Colorado Mile High Rental Assistance Hotline helps anyone in needs.
 Get referrals and information on rental assistance programs, government grant money, funds for moving and more by zip code across the Denver County area.
 There are a few different phone numbers to call, and they include 1-888-480-0066.
 Or try 303.561.2133 (Spanish), or dial 303.561-2130 (English).
 Other Denver area non-profits to call for rent help include the following listed below.
 The main service is known as Emergency Rental Assistance Program (ERAP).

 Adventist Community Services is a non-profit that helps with preventing evictions.
 There may be a few dollars for rent in a crisis to help meet payment demands.
 The address is 5045 W 1st Ave, Denver, CO 80219.
 Call 303.935.7386